SomeoneElseOSM/SomeoneElse-vector-extract/resources/README_sve01.md

 ### name

-the value of the OSM name tag, after any postprocessing e.g. for "operator".
+the value of the OSM name tag, after any postprocessing e.g. for `operator`.

 ### bridge